-Public Health is an interdisciplinary minor that focuses on the protection and improvement of health for individuals, communities, and populations at risk for injury and disease.
+Public Health is an interdisciplinary major that focuses on the protection and improvement of health for individuals, communities, and populations at risk for injury and disease.
 The curriculum extends across the natural sciences, mathematics, social sciences and humanities to educate and empower students about health related issues from varying points of view.

-Students who minor in Public Health will gain an understanding of behavioral, economic, historical, political, and social determinants of health, and of the important relationships that statistics and science have on the design of public health interventions.
+Students who major in Public Health will gain an understanding of behavioral, economic, historical, political, and social determinants of health, and of the important relationships that statistics and science have on the design of public health interventions.
 The core class, Issues in Public Health, is designed to introduce students to a wide variety of public health topics including historical perspectives, epidemiological principles and health intervention practices, health promotion and health communication, and global issues of health.
 The minor offers students flexibility to choose electives appropriate to their interests in public health that also compliment their respective majors.

-The minor prepares students for graduate work and professional careers in public health.
+The major prepares students for graduate work and professional careers in public health.
 Students are encouraged to participate in public health related experiences including independent research study, service learning or other experiential learning connected to a course, internships within the community, and community service unconnected to a course.

 Application for Summer Research Grants: